bramtayl/LightQuery.jl/test/src/index.md

 |      AA |    575 |    JFK |      N631AA |         EGE | 2013-01-02T17:00:00-05:00 | 2013-01-02T19:50:00-07:00 | 260 minutes |  1747 mi |       5 minutes |    16 minutes |
 ```

-Looks (to me) like two different sources are reporting different info about the
+Looks like there are multiple records for the same flights.
-same flight.

 # Interface